arijsdijk/powerapps-svg-converter-extension/README.md

 # PowerApps SVG Converter Extension

-A browser extension that converts SVG files into a format compatible with Microsoft PowerApps Canvas Apps.
+A browser extension that converts SVG files into a format compatible with Canvas Apps.

 ## Description

-PowerApps SVG Converter is a simple and intuitive browser extension designed to help PowerApps developers easily convert SVG images for use in Canvas Apps.
+Power Apps SVG Converter is a simple and intuitive browser extension designed to help PowerApps developers easily convert SVG images for use in Canvas Apps.
 The extension converts SVG code to the `data:image/svg+xml` format with proper encoding, making it ready to use in PowerApps Image controls.

 ## Features